owid/owid-grapher/devTools/regionsUpdater/readme.md

 -   French Southern Territories isn’t present in the source map and is added manually
 -   Palestine’s outline is just the West Bank, so an additional polygon is added for Gaza

-## Updating Region Data
+## Updating Region Data & Geography

-The `regions.json` and `MapTopography.ts` files can be updated manually by running `yarn importRegions` which triggers the `update.ts` script in `devTools/regionsImporter` and prints out a diff if anything has changed.
+The `regions.json` and `MapTopography.ts` files can be updated manually by running `yarn runRegionsUpdater` which triggers the `update.ts` script in `devTools/regionsImporter` and prints out a diff if anything has changed.
 If, after looking over the changes, everything looks good-to-go you can commit the updated files and merge back into `master`.

 > Note: pay particular attention to changes in `slug` values for countries since this determines the URL of their country page.
 If a slug changes, be sure to add a redirect from the old value to the new one in WordPress.